robocup-junior/awesome-rcj-soccer/README.md

 This is a list of various websites, documents, posters, videos and other resources relevant for [RoboCupJunior](https://junior.robocup.org/) [Soccer](https://junior.robocup.org/rcj-soccer-lightweight/).
-It is an attempt to gather everything useful at one place for everybody who wants to learn more.
+It is an attempt to gather everything useful in one place for everybody who wants to learn more.

 ### Links ###